rpede/MobileProgramming24/_advanced_state/password_manager.md

 flutter pub add json_annotation dev:build_runner dev:json_serializable equatable logging logging_appenders shared_preferences cryptography flutter_bloc fast_immutable_collections
 ```

-Some of the package are only need for development that's why some are prefixed
+Some of the packages are only need for development that's why some are prefixed
 with `dev:`.

 Packages will be explained when we use them.